 However, you should never place one in a dishwasher machine.
 Drinking horns should only ever be hand washed.

-While it is tempting to leave the washing of your drinking horn until the morning after your big event, it is important to note that the longer you leave your unwashed drinking horn, the more damage can be caused from the acidic contents of the beverage you were consuming.
+While it is tempting to leave the washing of your drinking horn until the morning after your big event, it is important to note that the longer you leave your unwashed drinking horn, the more damage can be caused by the acidic contents of the beverage you were consuming.

-When cleaning your drinking horn use lukewarm water, a hand cloth and a soft bottle brush to clean the deepest parts of a a sealed, usable drinking horn.
+When cleaning your drinking horn use lukewarm water, a hand cloth and a soft bottle brush to clean the deepest parts of a sealed, usable drinking horn.
 Rinse it with fresh water and let it air dry or dry with a towel.
 Then your horn is ready to be used again!

 By implementing these simple care tips on how to clean a drinking horn you can help preserve your horn for a long time to come.

-Instead you can use a drinking horn as it was meant to be used.
+Instead, you can use a drinking horn as it was meant to be used.
 That is, as an enjoyable experience for consuming any beverage, be it wine, beer, mead, ale or anything else for that matter.

 Drinking horns enhance your drinking experience.
 Whether you are new to them or wish to buy more, you can find plenty of varieties here at Drinking Horns for Sale.